-A non-qualified mortgage (non-QM) is home loan that does not meet the requirements for a qualified mortgage.
+A non-qualified mortgage (non-QM) is a home loan that does not meet the requirements for a qualified mortgage.
 Non-QM loans do contain more risk for lenders; therefore, the financing terms aren’t as beneficial as those of qualified mortgages.

 Non-QM mortgages generally require a 20% down payment.
 The interest rates are higher than the conventional counterpart.

 The underwriting guidelines for these loan programs vary from lender to lender.
 Due to this, it is not feasible to outline all the different investor’s terms in this article.
-Therefore, please call us to discuss the specifics of program.
+Therefore, please call us to discuss the specifics of the program.

 Bank Statement Loans